 The Hebron to Dura day stage begins in the busy streets of Hebron, in front of the Ibrahimi Mosque (Al-Haram al-Ibrahimi), where Ibrahim (Abraham), revered by the three great monotheistic religions, is buried alongside his wife, son, grandson, and their wives.
 The path continues through the souqs and alleys of the Old City of Hebron, heading towards Dura.

 Day Five: Wednesday 22/11/2017 Dura to As Sura

 In Dura, hikers will start their day by visiting Dura Cooperative Association for Agricultural Production, where they can stamp their Hiker Passports and learn about the women’s cooperative.
 We will have the opportunity to purchase aromatic herbs, sweet raisins and hand made malban (dried grape juice rollups) - tasty snacks for the way.

 After leaving Dura the trail passes over hills and through scenic valleys covered with pine trees.
 The final part of this section leads up the hill to As-Sura, a small agricultural village in the Hebron Governorate.

 After passing through the rural areas surrounding As-Sur, the path to Adh-Dhahriya, leads through evergreen pine forests.
 It continues towards Khirbet Rabud, the only major Late Bronze Age archaeological site in the mountains around Hebron.

 Day Seven: Friday 24/11/2017 Adh-Dhahriyato Beit Marsam

-The final stage of Masar Ibrahim takes hikers on an interesting 19-kilometer hike between Adh-Dhahriya, located 23 kilometers southwest of Hebron, and Beit Mirsim, located 30 kilometers southwest of Hebron.
+The final stage of Masar Ibrahim takes hikers on an exciting 19-kilometer hike between Adh-Dhahriya and Beit Mirsim.